iapsoecs/iapsoecs.github.io/index.md

 The ocean is central to the functioning of the planet and human well-being, but ongoing depletion, warming, and pollution threaten its future.
 The [UN Decade of Ocean Science for Sustainable Development](https://www.oceandecade.org) is a global effort from 2021-2030 focused on ensuring the sustainable use of ocean resources and long-term ocean health.
 The U.S. National Committee for the [Ocean Decade U.S.](https://www.nationalacademies.org/our-work/us-national-committee-on-ocean-science-for-sustainable-development-2021-2030) invites top experts in a wide range of disciplines to join this important effort.
 Learn how to participate [here](https://www.nationalacademies.org/our-work/us-national-committee-on-ocean-science-for-sustainable-development-2021-2030).

-### Nominations for the IAPSO Early Career Scientist Medals are now [open](http://iapso.iugg.org/awards-and-honors/early-career-scientist-medal.html)

-This award honours Early Career Scientists for their outstanding research in the physical or chemical sciences of the oceans, and for their cooperation in international research.
-The IAPSO Early Career Scientist Medals, one for physical ocean science and one for chemical ocean science are presented by the IAPSO President, every two years, at the biannual IAPSO Assembly, where the Awardees are expected to give a talk on a scientific topic of their choice.
-The next assemly is likely to be held virtually (see below).

-Please find the procedure and requirements for nomination on the [IAPSO website](http://iapso.iugg.org/awards-and-honors/early-career-scientist-medal.html).

 ### Busan IAMAS-IACS-IAPSO [Joint Assembly 2021](http://www.baco-21.org/2021/english/main/index_en.asp)